kwaclaw/KdSoft.Lmdb/ReadMe.md

 On non-Windows platforms, LMDB must already be installed so that it can be looked up by DLLImport using the platform-typical name.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-## License

-A short snippet describing the license (MIT, Apache, etc.)